-The most popular city on the island with the same name, the town of Lefkas still bears the marks of the numerous peoples who passed by here, from the Venetians to the Ottomans.
+Lefkas is the main town on the Greek Island Lefkada.
+It still bears the marks of the numerous peoples who passed by here, from the Venetins to the Ottomans.
 A great place with a stunning natural setting and plenty of history, not to mention a touristic pedigree that goes back hundreds of years.
+Start your Ionian island-hopping from the modern Marina Lefkas.

 Lefkas Island is one of the most popular locations in the Ionian Sea